GRIFOLS S A/S (GRFS) Upgraded to “Hold” by Zacks Investment Research

-Zacks Investment Research upgraded shares of GRIFOLS S A/S (NASDAQ:GRFS) from a sell rating to a hold rating in a report issued on Wednesday.
+GRIFOLS S A/S (NASDAQ:GRFS) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Tuesday.

 According to Zacks, “Grifols, S.A., operates in the pharmaceutical-hospital sector engaged in the research, development and retailing of plasma derivates, products for intravenous therapy, clinical nutrition, diagnostic and hospital logistics systems.
 The Company operates its business through three divisions: Bioscience Division, Diagnostic Division and Hospital Division.
 The Bioscience division is engaged in the research, development, production and commercialization of plasma derivates.
 Diagnostic Division focuses on researching, developing, manufacturing and marketing diagnostics products for laboratory analysis, including products for Hospital Blood Banks and Transfusion Centers.
 Hospital Division provides non-biological products used in hospital pharmacies, surgery, nutritional support, fluid therapy and for other therapeutic uses.
 Grifols, S.A. is based in Barcelona, Spain. “

-A number of other equities research analysts also recently weighed in on GRFS.
-BidaskClub upgraded shares of GRIFOLS S A/S from a sell rating to a hold rating in a research report on Wednesday, September 19th.
-Morgan Stanley dropped their price target on shares of GRIFOLS S A/S from $22.00 to $20.00 and set an underweight rating for the company in a research report on Monday, October 1st.
-UBS Group cut shares of GRIFOLS S A/S from a neutral rating to a sell rating in a research note on Wednesday, October 3rd.
-Berenberg Bank raised shares of GRIFOLS S A/S from a hold rating to a buy rating in a research note on Thursday, October 11th.
-Finally, Santander raised shares of GRIFOLS S A/S from an underperform rating to a hold rating in a research note on Tuesday, October 30th.
-Three research analysts have rated the stock with a sell rating, four have assigned a hold rating and three have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Hold and a consensus price target of $21.50.
+GRFS has been the topic of several other reports.
+Morgan Stanley dropped their price objective on shares of GRIFOLS S A/S from $22.00 to $20.00 and set an “underweight” rating on the stock in a report on Monday, October 1st.
+Berenberg Bank raised shares of GRIFOLS S A/S from a “hold” rating to a “buy” rating in a report on Thursday, October 11th.
+Santander raised shares of GRIFOLS S A/S from an “underperform” rating to a “hold” rating in a report on Tuesday, October 30th.
+BidaskClub downgraded shares of GRIFOLS S A/S from a “hold” rating to a “sell” rating in a report on Tuesday, December 4th.
+Finally, UBS Group downgraded shares of GRIFOLS S A/S from a “neutral” rating to a “sell” rating in a report on Wednesday, October 3rd.
+Three equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and three have given a buy rating to the company.
+GRIFOLS S A/S has a consensus rating of “Hold” and a consensus target price of $21.50.

-The company also recently disclosed a special dividend, which will be paid on Tuesday, December 11th.
-Investors of record on Monday, December 3rd will be paid a $0.2283 dividend.
-This represents a yield of 2.25%.
-This is a boost from GRIFOLS S A/S’s previous special dividend of $0.01.
-The ex-dividend date of this dividend is Friday, November 30th.
-GRIFOLS S A/S’s dividend payout ratio (DPR) is 31.82%.

-A number of large investors have recently made changes to their positions in GRFS.
-Jefferies Group LLC bought a new position in GRIFOLS S A/S in the third quarter valued at approximately $333,000.
-Opus Point Partners Management LLC increased its stake in GRIFOLS S A/S by 32.2% in the third quarter.
-Opus Point Partners Management LLC now owns 16,445 shares of the biotechnology company’s stock valued at $351,000 after acquiring an additional 4,003 shares during the last quarter.
-Verition Fund Management LLC increased its stake in GRIFOLS S A/S by 23.2% in the second quarter.
-Verition Fund Management LLC now owns 18,818 shares of the biotechnology company’s stock valued at $405,000 after acquiring an additional 3,539 shares during the last quarter.
-AMP Capital Investors Ltd bought a new position in GRIFOLS S A/S in the second quarter valued at approximately $438,000.
-Finally, Janney Montgomery Scott LLC bought a new position in GRIFOLS S A/S in the third quarter valued at approximately $438,000.
-20.17% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in the company.
+Verition Fund Management LLC lifted its holdings in shares of GRIFOLS S A/S by 23.2% in the second quarter.
+Verition Fund Management LLC now owns 18,818 shares of the biotechnology company’s stock worth $405,000 after buying an additional 3,539 shares in the last quarter.
+Keybank National Association OH lifted its holdings in shares of GRIFOLS S A/S by 8.5% in the third quarter.
+Keybank National Association OH now owns 46,807 shares of the biotechnology company’s stock worth $1,000,000 after buying an additional 3,664 shares in the last quarter.
+Opus Point Partners Management LLC lifted its holdings in shares of GRIFOLS S A/S by 32.2% in the third quarter.
+Opus Point Partners Management LLC now owns 16,445 shares of the biotechnology company’s stock worth $351,000 after buying an additional 4,003 shares in the last quarter.
+BNP Paribas Arbitrage SA lifted its holdings in shares of GRIFOLS S A/S by 14.3% in the second quarter.
+BNP Paribas Arbitrage SA now owns 34,055 shares of the biotechnology company’s stock worth $732,000 after buying an additional 4,255 shares in the last quarter.
+Finally, Great West Life Assurance Co.
+Can lifted its holdings in shares of GRIFOLS S A/S by 1.1% in the second quarter.
+Great West Life Assurance Co.
+Can now owns 464,947 shares of the biotechnology company’s stock worth $9,990,000 after buying an additional 5,238 shares in the last quarter.
+20.17% of the stock is currently owned by hedge funds and other institutional investors.

 GRIFOLS S A/S Company Profile